-From dominating Italian football and becoming one of the best coaches in world football to match fixing scandals and lawsuits, Antonio Conte has provided some iconic moments during his highly entertaining managerial career.
+From dominating Italian soccer and becoming one of the best coaches in the world to match fixing scandals and lawsuits, Antonio Conte has provided some iconic moments during his highly entertaining managerial career.

-From fallouts to multiple honours and being crowned king of Italy once again, here's Planet Sport's look at what has been a fascinating managerial career for the Italian legend.
+From fallouts to multiple honours and being crowned king of Italy, Planet Sport looks at what has already been a fascinating managerial career ahead of his new assignment at Spurs.

 The Conte Formation